ga-curriculum/intro-to-javascript-functions/fundamentals/README.md

 &nbsp; b.
 Optionally, a return statement.

 ## Declaring a Function

-A basic function declaration looks something like this:
+A basic function declaration could look something like this:

 ```javascript
 function printBanner() {